 Claim forms may be picked up in the Business Office or found online.

 For specific insurance questions, please contact: Mike Mason at email@example.com or 732-6203.

 In accordance with policy set by the Director of the Idaho State Department of Administration in her letter of July 13, 2001, the inventory threshold for the College of Southern Idaho (CSI) is set at $2,000.
 Computers and related electronic equipment is inventoried down to a value of $500 for tracking and insurance replacement purposes.
 At the discretion of administration, other items may be assigned an inventory tag based upon their risk of loss.

 The college inventory system is made up of a computer data base containing the date of purchase, value, fund-department-account where the item was charged and location.
 The system is audited each year by the college’s independent auditors in determining compliance with generally accepted accounting principles.

 Items with inventory tags must have an “Inventory Change Form” (see attached form) filled out when they are moved to different locations, sold or at the time of disposal.
 We have to update our computer system to accurately portray items in a specific location for both insurance and audit compliance.
 Our auditors pick items from our inventory listing and go to the location listed to verify the equipment exists and is in the proper location.

 Inventory records for equipment items over $5,000 that are acquired with federal funds shall include all of the following:

 - Manufacturer’s serial number, model number, or other identification number.

 - Source of equipment, including the award number.

-- Whether title vests wit CSI or the Federal Government
+- Whether title vests with CSI or the federal government

 - Acquisition date or date received and cost.